JoeKarlsson/IoT-Morse-Code-Demo/README.md

-# AT&T Hackathon IoT Morse Code Emitter Starter Kit
+# IoT Morse Code Emitter Starter Kit

 In this demo, we will be getting our hands dirty the Raspberry Pi and Nodejs.
 We will be writing a simple program in Node.js to turn a LED on and off.
 Then we will extend this logic to build a simple piece of embedded system that can take a piece of string and emit its morse code.